 Node Service Account

-Your Pods can also authenticate to GCP using the Kubernetes clusters' service account credentials from metadata.
-However, these credentials can be reached by any Pod running in the cluster.
-Create and configure a custom service account that has the minimum IAM roles that are required by all the Pods running in the cluster.
+Your Pods can also authenticate to Google Cloud using the Kubernetes clusters' service account credentials from metadata.
+However, these credentials can be reached by any Pod running in the cluster if Workload Identity is not enabled.
+Create and configure a custom service account that has the minimum Cloud IAM roles that are required by all the Pods running in the cluster.

 This approach is not compatible with GKE Sandbox because GKE Sandbox blocks access to the metadata server.

 A third way to grant credentials for Google Cloud resources to applications is to manually use the service account's key.
 This approach is strongly discouraged because of the difficulty of securely managing account keys.